Jessica Bell (author)

 Jessica Bell (born 1981) is an Australian singer-songwriter, author, writing and publishing coach, and graphic designer.
 She has published a memoir, five novels, three poetry collections, and her bestselling series Writing in a Nutshell.
 She has been featured in a variety of publications and ABC Radio National shows such as Writer's Digest, Publishers Weekly, The Music, Life Matters, and Poetica.

-She is also the Publisher of Vine Leaves Press, CEO of Independent Publishing Assistance, and a voice-over actor.
+She is also the Publisher of Vine Leaves Press, Co-Founder of Elite Boox, and a voice-over actor.